-You can use bones from the previous night’s dinner, or get them from your local butcher.
-I personally keep leftover bones from meals in a bag in the freezer.
+You can use bones from the previous night's dinner or get them from your local butcher.
+I keep leftover bones from meals in a bag in the freezer.

 The meat department at most grocery stores will often have them too.
-Do your best to find pastured chicken or grass-fed beef bones, since these animals will be the healthiest and provide maximum health benefits to you.
+Do your best to find pastured chicken or grass-fed beef bones since these animals will be the healthiest and provide maximum health benefits.

 How to Store It

 While it's easiest to make broth in large batches, it can only be stored safely in the refrigerator for up to five days.

 To help your broth last longer, you can freeze it in small containers and heat individual servings as needed.